ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 ## Domain model

-The database for the project is an SQLite database that's using Entity Framework Core as an object-relational mapper, allowing the creation of a domain model containing classes that can be used as tables withing the database while also allowing the use of these classes in code.
+The database for the project is an SQLite database that's using Entity Framework Core as an object-relational mapper, allowing the creation of a domain model containing classes that can be used as tables within the database while also allowing the use of these classes in the code.

-The domain model of Chip! consists of a couple of different classes.
+The domain model of Chirp! consists of a couple of different classes.
 The two main classes are `Author` and `Cheep`.

 `Author` represents a user in the program.
 It contains all relevant information about the user such as *UserName*, *DisplayName*, *Email*, *PasswordHash*, and a list of all cheeps that the author wrote.
 Much of the functionality is inherited from `IdentityUser` as part of ASP.NET Identity.